Kitchen Remodeling Tacoma

 What affects timeline:

-We provide a realistic schedule during your estimate and communicate any changes as the project progresses.
+We give you a realistic schedule up front and communicate changes as the project moves forward.

 Do I need a permit for my kitchen remodel?